Electronics

 Halloween Wedding Photobooth

 Almost exactly a year ago I got married, just before Halloween.
 It seems to be fairly typical these days to have a photobooth at the reception so that guests can take photos of themselves for you.
 We decided ours should have a Halloween theme.
 What Happens Guests enter a cubbyhole and sit on the chairs at one end.
 The space is lit by a lamp and there’s a camera on a tripod pointing at them.
+Scary props are provided, the background is decorated with spiders and bats.
+They press the big illuminated red button in front of them.
+The button flashes five times.
+The lamp goes out, a strobe starts flashing, the middle spider on the background drops down and in front of them.
+The camera takes a photo.
+The spider goes back up, the strobe switches off and the lamp comes back on.
+How It Works The control box.

 Read more